GeorgeSchiro/GoPcBackup/README.md

     Set this switch True to immediately display the entire contents of the profile file at startup in command-line format.
 This may be helpful as a diagnostic.

+-StartupTasksDelaySecs=0

+    Set this value to greater than zero to delay all task scheduler defined startup tasks by that number of seconds (see -AddTasks above).

+-StartupTasksDisabled=False

+    Set this switch True to skip any and all startup tasks that may be defined by the task scheduler subsystem (see -AddTasks above).

 -UpgradeKeysToCopy= SEE PROFILE FOR DEFAULT VALUE

-    This list of profile keys is used during an upgrade to a new ""{EXE}"".
+    This list of profile keys is used during an upgrade to a new "GoPcBackup.exe".
     The new software is typically tested on the desktop.
-The ""Upgrade"" button in the setup wizard is used to import this list of keys into the new profile prior to moving the new software to the application folder (to overwrite the old version via ""Setup Application Folder.exe"").
+The "Upgrade" button in the setup wizard is used to import this list of keys into the new profile prior to moving the new software to the application folder (to overwrite the old version via "Setup Application Folder.exe").

 -UseConnectVirtualMachineHost=False